 This article aims to describe the division of functionality between ELN (Electronic Laboratory Notebook) and LIMS (Laboratory Information Management System) and the available interface options.

-The functionality set represented by ELN and LIMS is desirable for pharmaceutical organizations with projects at or beyond phase III.
+The functionality set represented by LIMS and ELN is desirable for pharmaceutical organizations with projects at or beyond phase III.
 Compliance, traceability, sample management, and the sheer volume of data, render paper based documentation inadequate.
 Hardbound notebooks, Excel workbooks, and file shares are significant compliance risks just waiting to explode at every audit.

 The best solution for a company transitioning from paper to an electronic system is to select a hybrid ELN plus LIMS solution.
 The ELN and LIMS components in a hybrid solution are integrated by a single vendor and should provide optimum transparent communication.
 Most organizations do not implement hybrid solutions for a few reasons: